Birch: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-In mice, the oral administration of a dried birch leaf extract demonstrated antioxidant activity.
-This activity was maximal during acute administration; chronic administration over 14 days led to a reduction in antioxidant effects.
+In mice, oral administration of an extract of dried birch leaves demonstrated antioxidant activity.
+This activity was maximal with acute administration; chronic administration for 14 days resulted in a reduction of the antioxidant effects.

-- Dried leaves: 2 to 3 g per day; - Infusion: 1 to 2 teaspoons of plant per 150 ml of boiling water, infusion for 15 minutes, to be drunk 3 times a day; - Birch juice: 1 to 2 tablespoons per day in water; - Birch sap: 3 times 15 ml of sap. - Dry extract: 300 mg, 3 to 4 times per day. - Gemmotherapy glycerinated macerate 1 D: 50 drops The European Medicines Agency recommends reserving its use for adults and children over 12 years of age.
+- Dried leaves: 2 to 3 g per day; - Infusion: 1 to 2 teaspoons of plant for 150 ml of boiling water, steep for 15 minutes, drink 3 times a day; - Birch juice: 1 to 2 tablespoons per day in water; - Birch sap: 3 times 15 ml of sap. - Dry extract: 300 mg, 3 to 4 times per day. - Gemmotherapy glycerinated macerate 1 D: 50 drops The European Medicines Agency recommends restricting use to adults and children over 12 years of age.

 Adolescent from 12 to 18 years:

-The European Medicines Agency recommends reserving its use for adults and children over twelve years of age.
+The European Medicines Agency recommends restricting use to adults and children over twelve years of age.

 Interactions